duffwang/duffwang.github.io/_posts/2019-02-01-machine-learning-trading.md

 ### Can we beat the market with technical analysis?

-The short answer is almost certainly no.
+The short answer is almost surely not.

-The long answer is that maybe you can beat the market, for brief periods of time, if you have teams of PhDs working on it full time.
-Renaissance Technologies is considered one of the best hedge funds that employs technical strategies, and does exactly that.
-But you or I, trading casually in our free time, are almost certain to lose against the market.
+The long answer is that you can probably can beat the market, for brief periods of time, if you have teams of smart people working on it full time.
+For example, famous hedge funds like Renaissance Technologies employ technical strategies, and do exactly that.
+But you or I are almost certain to lose against the market.

-To understand why it is difficult or potentially impossible to beat the market, I will first explain the ideas behind the Efficient Market Hypothesis and then explain some of the human cognitive biases which many retail traders fall prey to.

-#### Efficient Markets

-#### Cognitive Biases and Trading